macromrit/python_package_macromrit/README.txt

 Yep.. now hopefully, it's the right time to smash the reasons, why I manufactured this package.

 Getting your grooves under the category of python might be simple as proclaimed...
-But When it's time to deal with ridiculous challenges like writing files[i.e csv, txt & bin] via python, that's gonna make you run frenzy
+But When it's time to deal with ridiculous challenges like writing files[i.e csv, txt & bin] via python, that's gonna make you run frenzy.

 With all due respect, in order to terminate excessive stress and chores from a programmer's life, I conceived this package to make ends meet right and work well mostly, under various aspects and phases.